-It can be accepted and recognised empirically that the role of travel agents in intending to share knowledge as a mediator between the intention to collaborate and innovation performance produces a positive and significant influence.
+It can be accepted and recognized empirically that the role of travel agents in intending to share knowledge as a mediator between the intention to collaborate and innovation performance produces a positive and significant influence.
 Travel agents need to carry out knowledge-sharing intentions to intervene in collaboration intentions towards better innovation performance.
-These results align with findings from Rajabion et al. (2019) that carrying out collaborative activities and knowledge sharing will result in competitive innovation performance.
-In addition, Kim & Shim (2018) made it clear that the behaviour of knowledge sharing and technological skills is an innovative activity that can improve the performance of each company.
+These results align with findings from Rajabion et al. (2019) that carrying out collaborative activities and sharing knowledge will result in competitive innovation performance.
+In addition, (Kim & Shim, 2018) make it clear that the behavior of sharing knowledge and technological skills is an innovative activity that can improve the performance of each company.

-Through the knowledge process to improve the quality of information, stronger collaborative partnership relationships are needed in achieving competitive innovation performance.
+Through the knowledge process to improve the quality of information, we can build stronger collaborative partnership relationships in achieving competitive innovation performance.
 Travel agents can build knowledge sharing through the aspects explained to encourage internal activities and external partners that will strengthen relationships in achieving innovation performance.
 However, aspects of the intention to collaborate and innovation performance must also be used to guide travel agents in implementing each innovation process better so that the goals of the strategic travel agent alliance can be achieved according to expectations.